 There’s no denying that the semi-auto civilian version of the SCAR-H is a good gun.
-It has a short stroke recoil system which means cleaner operation and less carbon emission than the AR-15 and it feels much lighter.
-Aimed at the special operations marksman the powerful .308 chambering is ergonomic like an assault rifle and with a good optic you can get maximum range from this.
+It has a short-stroke recoil system which means cleaner operation and less carbon emission than the AR-15, and it feels much lighter.
+For the special operations marksman, the SCAR 17 is a robust weapon that combines the ergonomics of an assault rifle with long-range capabilities when paired with a quality optic.

 - 35mm lens